 What to do if paperwork isn’t clear

-Banks and other providers are aware that customers may contact them about PPI and should be ready to help.
-Checking if you had PPI won’t affect your relationship with them.
+Providers are aware that customers may contact them about PPI and should be ready to help.